 Here, you will need insights from professional HVAC specialist to help diagnose and determine the energy efficiency ratings when a new compressor is installed in you exiting heat pump.
 If you would lose huge energy savings with the existing heat pump, replacing the entire heat pump can be the ideal solution.
-After all, the labor charges for compressor replacement are often more than labor cost of a new heat pump installation.
+After all, the labour charges for compressor replacement are often more than the labour cost of a new heat pump installation.

 Buying a new heat pump is strongly suggested if the heat pump is more than 10 years old because energy savings would be minimal with such aged-old heat pump.

 If you reside in Melbourne area and want your heat pump inspected or repaired before the winter’s chill actually freeze you or want a new heat pump installation, contact heater repairs Melbourne and let our qualified heater repair technicians offer you quality services.